 benefits.
 This additional amount, which is computed on line 1 of the Multiple

-Pensions/More Than One Income Worksheet on pages 6 and 7 will be added to any
+Pensions/More Than One Income Worksheet on page 6 will be added to any

 tax withholding amount computed based on the marital status and number of